Woutitit/woutitit.github.io/personal-improvement/song-starting-routine.md

 ### 6 Make song
 - Decide on initial BPM and time signature (maybe even key but not sure)
+- Decide on a theme (if you want but can help def)
 - Lay down as much as you can and have gathered by yourself.
 - If stuck ir uninspired, get inspiration from tracks (the ones you've chosen).
 Like drum pattern, things to add, how to do build, whatever.